-- 3. Uninstall IBM Spectrum Protect.
-See Chapter 8, "Uninstalling IBM Spectrum Protect," on page 95. - 4.
+- 3. Uninstall IBM Spectrum Protect. - 4.
 When you uninstall any supported version of IBM Spectrum Protect, including a fix pack, an instance file is created.
 The instance file is created to help reinstall IBM Spectrum Protect.
 Check this file and use the information when you are prompted for the instance credentials when reinstalling.
 In silent installation mode, you provide these credentials using the INSTANCE\CRED variable.